-Create mouthwateringly tender smoked BBQ brisket every time with this recipe for sous-vide-que brisket.
+Create mouthwateringly tender smoked BBQ brisket every time with this sous-vide-que method.

 As a native Texan, I have always had an affinity for smoked brisket.
 Properly smoked, it is the food of the gods; cooked poorly, however, it is no tastier than dry dog food.

 For a well-practiced Texas pitmaster, transforming this tough cut of beef into a masterpiece requires nothing more than a simple salt and pepper rub, some post oak smoke (or another favored smoking wood), and 12+ hours of low heat and TLC.
 On the other hand, for those who only cook one or two briskets a year, adding liquid injections and using the “Texas crutch” (foil-wrapping) are commonplace strategies that ensure moist, tender, and flavorful results.
 You can read more about these practices in Meathead’s article “BBQ Beef Brisket Texas Style, the Definitive Guide”.